meghastie/2D_Game/README.md

 The player can move left and right by using the A and D keys respectively, and can jump using the space bar.
 As of now the game has 3 levels, and to progress through each the player must kill all enemies, who will chase the player and try to attack them when in range.
 The player can attack by using a left click.
 As well as fighting enemies, the player must avoid projectiles like cannonballs, and traps like spikes.
 The game can be paused and unpaused using the escape key, and music / sound effects volume can be adjusted.

+# Credits

+Thank you to KaarinGaming to providing all artwork for the game.